Polarion/com.polarion.alm.extensions.codereview/README.md

 - `inReviewStatus` should contain the id of the status for which the Code Review Form Extension allows to perform code review
 - `successfulReviewWorkflowAction` should contain the id of the workflow action which will be executed by "Review all & advance" action (this configuration is optional)
 - `successfulReviewResolution` should contain the id of the resolution option which will be set into Resolution field upon executing "Review all & advance" action if the workflow requires Resolution field to be filled (this configuration is optional)
+- `reviewerRole` should contain name of the role added to code reviewers

 This is how the Code Review Form Extension looks like: